-The following table is management's presentation of selected activity in MHF's operating cash account as of June 30, 2022:
+The following table is management's presentation of selected activity in MHF's operating cash account as of June 30, 2023:

 Single Family Multifamily Business Total

-Premiums and Fees Collected (1) \$79,056 \$1,855,495 \$0 \$1,934,551
+Premiums and Fees Collected(1) \$64,121 \$1,574,763 \$ 0 \$1,638,884

-Operating Expenses Paid (2) (947,379) (406,019) 0 (1,353,398)
+Operating Expenses Paid (2) (972,457) (416,767) 0 (1,389,224)

-Premiums Net of Operating Expenses (868,323) 1,449,476 0 581,153
+Premiums Net of Operating Expenses (908,336) 1,157,996 0 249,660

-Claims (3) (23,863) 0 0 (23,864)
+Claims (3) 0 0 0 0

-Recoveries (4) 914 35,168 0 36,082
+Recoveries (4) 11,190 36,998 0 48,188

-Net Claim Activity (22,949) 35,168 0 12,219
+Net Claim Activity 11,190 36,998 0 48,188

-Other (5) 218,061 (67,370) 0 150,691
+Other (5) 330,012 46,876 0 376,888

-Net Cash from Selected Activity (673,211) 1,417,274 0 744,063
+Net Cash from Selected Activity (\$567,134) \$1,241,870 \$ 0 \$674,736

-(1) Premiums and credit enhancement related fees as collected.

-(2) Operating expenses include salaries and benefits, general administrative and intradepartmental expenses.

-(3) Amount includes principal, interest, and supplemental expenses incurred on claims and carrying costs on acquired properties.

-(4) Includes proceeds collected on the sale of loans or acquired properties.

-(5) Amount includes changes in other assets and liabilities such as mortgage receivables, notes payables, and escrows.
+- (1) Premiums and credit enhancement related fees as collected. - (2) Operating expenses include salaries and benefits, general administrative and intradepartmental expenses. - (3) Amount includes principal, interest, and supplemental expenses incurred on claims and carrying costs on acquired properties. - (4) Includes payment receipts on mortgage receivables and collections from the MD Central Collection Unit - (5) Amount includes changes in other assets and liabilities such as accounts receivables from other funds, notes payables, and escrows.

-During the fiscal year ending June 30, 2021, the net activity in MHF's operating cash was (\$625,637) for Single Family and \$1,036,347 for Multi-Family.
-The change in Single Family cash is primary due to operating expenses exceeding net revenues.
-The change in Multi-Family cash is primarily due to premiums outpacing expenses.

 During the fiscal year ending June 30, 2022, the net activity in MHF's operating cash was (\$673,211) for Single Family and \$1,417,274 for Multi-Family.
+The change in operating cash in Single Family was primarily due to allocated operating expenses exceeding revenues, offset by payment collections on long outstanding receivables from other funds related to foreclosed properties.
+The change in operating cash in Multi-Family was primarily due to premium and applications fees on new insurance applications.

-The change in operating cash in Single Family was primarily due to allocated operating expenses exceeding net revenues.
-The change in operating cash in Multi-Family was primarily due to the earnings from new insurance applications and collection of receivables related to foreclosed properties, combined with net revenues exceeding the allocated operating expenses.
+During the fiscal year ending June 30, 2023, the net activity in MHF's operating cash was (\$567,134) for Single Family and \$1,241,870 for Multi-Family.
+The change in operating cash in Single Family was primarily due to allocated operating expenses exceeding net revenues offset by the collection of the remaining long outstanding receivables from other funds related to foreclosed properties.
+The change in operating cash in Multi-Family was primarily due to premium revenues from existing insured loans and new insured loans exceeding the allocated operating expenses just like in the prior fiscal year.

 Liquidity

-MHF's primary uses of funds are to pay its operating expenses (direct and indirect) and to satisfy Business, Multifamily and Single Family claims under its insurance policies resulting from a loan default (payment or physical) by an insured borrower.
-In general, MHF's insurance policies require MHF to pay claims to the lender, which includes the total principal outstanding, interest in arrears (through foreclosure), and other expenses associated with a failed real estate loan (e.g., foreclosure costs, negative escrows, etc.).
-MHF occasionally acquires a loan or property with the payment of the claim.
-The proceeds of the sale of this asset are deducted from the original claim to derive the net loss (or net gain) associated with the defaulted loan claim.
+MHF's primary uses of funds are to pay its operating expenses (direct and indirect) and to satisfy Business, Multifamily and Single Family claims under its insurance policies resulting from loan defaults (payment or physical) by insured borrowers.
+In general, MHF's insurance policies require MHF to pay claims to lenders, which include the total principal outstanding, interest in arrears (through foreclosure), and other expenses associated with failed real estate loans (e.g., foreclosure costs, negative escrows, etc.).
+MHF occasionally acquires a loan or property with the payment of a claim.
+The proceeds of the sale of acquired loans or properties are deducted from the original claim to derive the net loss (or net gain) associated with the defaulted loan claim.